 There must be a better way!

-There is.
-It's called Hacking HARO.
+There is—it's called Hacking HARO.

 All you have to do is get freelancers to answer HARO queries on behalf of your client.
 Upwork is filled with freelancers who are specialists in different fields.
-Find doctors, lawyers... you name it.
+Find doctors, lawyers, you name it.

-I need an industry expert to answer questions on a daily basis through HARO (Help a Report Out).
+I’m looking for an industry expert to answer questions on a daily basis through HARO (Help a Report Out).
 You will get sent 3 emails a day with potential questions to answer.
-You need to sort through these questions and send responses to the given email.
+Sort through these questions and send responses to the given email.

 Register that email for HARO and give them an example email to run with:

 My name's Expert's Name and I'm the Position at Company's Name.
 I'd really appreciate if you could link to Company's Website if you use my response.
 Thanks :)